TaikiSan21/PAMpal/docs/NextStepsProcessing.md

 ## Adding Environmental Data {#adding-environmental-data}

+Basic choose from menu version

+Choose by picking erddap ID

 ## Filtering Data {#filtering-data}

 AcousticStudy objects can be filtered with syntax similar to the `dplyr`